boisgera/bitstream/mkdocs/installation.md

-Bitstream supports Python 2.7 on Linux, Windows and MacOS.
+Bitstream supports Python 2.7 and 3.6 on Linux, Windows and MacOS.

 We recommend you to install bitstream with pip.
 If for some reason that doesn't work for you